Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D: Proof of the main results

 \medbreak To begin with, we see that $U$ solves the equation

 where we have defined

 A simple energy estimate for \eqref{eq:U} yields

 It is apparent that the problem relies in the control of the last term on the right-hand side of the previous equality.
-However, we remark that $U$ solves not only \eqref{eq:U}, but also the equivalent equation
+Indeed, using the decomposition \eqref{eq:K-B} forces us to deal with an integral of the following form: